So, you’re currently working as an Instacart Shopper but aren’t getting any batches.

 Why Am I Not Getting Batches On Instacart?

-There are ways to fix this problem, but you have to understand the five main reasons for not getting batches:
+There are ways to fix a lack of Instacart batches.
+But you have to understand the five main reasons for not getting batches:

 - Low Instacart Shopper Rating